WDI-SEA/notes/02-js-jquery/js-tdd-intro/readme.md

 ##Objectives

-* Identify the benefits and reasons for TDD.
+* Identify the benefits and reasons for TDD
+* Identify how TDD fits into the Agile methodology
-* Write code based on preexisting `assert` tests.
+* Write code based on preexisting `assert` tests

 ###What is Test-Driven Development (or TDD)?